Tamanthi

 Tamanthi, Htamanthi or Tamanthe is a village on the Chindwin River in Homalin Township in Hkamti District in the Sagaing Region of northwestern Burma.
 It is located near the Tamanthi Wildlife Reserve.
 It is near the planned multi-purpose Tamanthi Dam.
 Gardens were planted in Tamanthi and other nearby villages around 1700 and the village has been documented as producing pickled tea, known as "letpet".
+Tamanthi is named after the Taman people and is also called Tamansai in the Shan language.